ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Memory tab filled at Create VM window](images/g020/debian_vm_create_vm_memory_filled.webp "Memory tab filled at Create VM window")

-    With the arrangement above, the VM will start with 1 GiB and will only be able to take as much as 2 GiB from the host's available RAM.
+    With the arrangement above, the VM will start with 1 GiB and will be able to only take up to 2 GiB from the host's available RAM.

 8. The next tab to go to is `Network`, which also has advanced parameters: